Coordinate-based Neural Network for Fourier Phase Retrieval: Methods

 \section{Methods}

-In CDI, the problem can be represented by where $\Tilde{M}\ge2M-1, \Tilde{N}\ge2N-1$ provides additional information for image recovery.
-In ptychography, a localized probe is scanned over an extended object, and a series of measurements are collected from overlapping positions: where $\mathcal{F}\{\cdot\}$ is the Fourier transform, $P$ denotes the probe, $O(\textbf{r})$ represents the object, $O(\textbf{r}_j)$ is the part of the object scanned at position $j$, $\textbf{r}$ is the real space, and $\textbf{q}$ is the Fourier space.
+In CDI, the problem can be represented by where $\Tilde{M}\ge2M-1, \Tilde{N}\ge2N-1$ provide additional information for image recovery.
+In ptychography, a localized probe is scanned over an extended object, and a series of measurements are collected from overlapping positions: where $\mathcal{F}\{\cdot\}$ is the Fourier transform, $O(\textbf{r})$ represents the object, $P(\textbf{r}-\textbf{r}_j)$ denotes the probe scanning the object at position $j$, $\textbf{r}$ and $\textbf{q}$ are the real space and the Fourier space coordinate.
 Our idea is to parameterize objects as a (continuous) function represented by $f_\theta(z)$, where $z$ is a set of coordinates, and $f_\theta(\cdot)$ symbolizes a deep neural network with parameters $\theta$.
-The following equations are formulated in the CDI context, with the ptychography variation conceptualized as scanning CDI employing $P$.
+The following equations are formulated in the CDI context, with the ptychography variation conceptualized as scanning CDI employing $P(\textbf{r}-\textbf{r}_j)$.

 The network architecture is illustrated in Fig.~\ref{fig:Network}.
 The first part is about image coordination, which involves encoding pixels using spatial coordinates.
 Subsequently, image coordinates are used as inputs for a fully connected network featuring sine activation~\cite{SIREN} to obtain simultaneously the predicted phase and amplitude.
-The network parameters are iteratively adjusted during training using a meticulously defined loss function, see the details in Sec.~\ref{lossFunc}.
+The network parameters are iteratively adjusted during training using a meticulously defined loss function; see the details in Sec.~\ref{lossFunc}.